-What are Sales Orders?
+What Are Sales Orders?

 How Sales Orders Work